-Several times before.
-I have discussed the need for physical testing in the development and validation of bolted joints.
+I have discussed the need for physical testing in the development and validation of bolted joints several times.
 However, just as both the quality of the joint and the quality of the joint designer’s knowledge base will be limited by reliance on numerical analysis, the same limitations occur when experience and applied experimentation is all one has to draw from.
-After all, the behavior of bolted joints is based on the same mechanical engineering principles whose understanding enhance the chances that planes will fly and bridges won’t collapse.
+After all, the behavior of bolted joints is based on the same mechanical engineering principles whose understanding enhances the chances that planes will fly and bridges will not collapse.

 Use a simple analysis program to perform a series of “what if ‘studies that selectively vary common joint variables.
 The results will provide you with a sensitivity analysis of the impact of these changes, and hopefully, give you a better intuitive feel for joint behavior.
 To give that knowledge a better foothold, take time to look at the intermediate calculations and their associated help screens.
-For the truly ambitious. create your own spreadsheet from hand books or the VDI2230 standard.
-(Send me an e-mai1, and I’ll forward you contact information on analysis programs that I’m aware of.)
+For the truly ambitious, create your own spreadsheet from handbooks or the VDI2230 standard.
+(Send me an e-mail, and I will forward your contact information on analysis programs I am aware of.)
 While many inputs determine joint behavior, these variables can be grouped into the following three fundamental categories: r Strength.

 Friction is equally important in establishing the load that will cause clamped plates to slide against one another when loaded.
 So, what is the answer to the question of how grip length impacts initial bolt tension?
 It depends on the basis of how the bolt is tensioned.
-If, as in most cases, the bolt tension is established by torque control, increasing grip length will not change tension. as the torque-tension relationship (T = KDF or the expanded ISO 16047/VDI 2230 relationship) is independent of grip length.
-This is a convenient fact, because if grip length did influence torque-tension, all torque tables would need to include it.
-More basic, the bench top torque-tension tests on which those tables were based, and fastener finishes are classified, would be valid only for the grip length at which the tests were conducted.
+If, as in most cases, the belt tension is established by torque control, increasing grip length will not change tension, as the torque-tension relationship (T = KDF or the expanded ISO 16047/VDI 2230 relationship) is independent of the grip length.
+This is a convenient fact because if grip length did influence torque-tension, all torque tables would need to include it.
+More basic, the benchtop torque-tension tests on which those tables were based, and fastener finishes are classified, would be valid only for the grip length at which the tests were conducted.